Hello, dear Friend. What is your place of power? Mine definitely is forest—or something that has much water with a forest around it.

 Become inspired and transform that into action!
 Do quick sketches and make photographs to look at later.

 I’ve created the drawing for the step-by-step lesson on sketching with white ink, black and grey liners on toned paper.
-This tutorial will be published on The Virtual Instructor (I’ll add the link as soon as it is there).
+This tutorial is published on The Virtual Instructor.

 It’s just a nice example of what can be done with a single object that has drawn your attention.